Grant T. PecorGrant Pecor Clark Hill

 Grant T. Pecor

 Grant T. Pecor is a Member of Clark Hill’s Labor & Employment practice group.
-He has specialized in the area of labor and employment law throughout his entire career and limits his practice exclusively to the representation of employers.
+He has practiced in the area of labor and employment law throughout his entire career and focuses his work exclusively on the representation of employers.
 In doing so, he has represented and counseled a number of private and municipal entities, including authorities, boards, courts, cities, school districts and townships, as well as manufacturing entities, hospitals and more than 100 long-term care, nursing home, assisted living and related facilities.